freespace/nand2tetris/README.md

 used freely R13-15 can also be addressed as T0-T3.

 ### Optimisations
-When `-O` is specified the assembler will perform some simple optimisations.
+When `-O<opt>` is specified the assembler will perform some simple optimisations.
+`<opt>` can be one of:

+- `all`: perform all optimisations
-- redundant loads where two (or more) A-instructions loading the same value will be reduced to one iff the A register is not modified in between
+- `loads`: remove redundant loads where two (or more) A-instructions loading the same value will be reduced to one iff the A register is not modified in between
-- consecutive NOP (0) instructions will be collapsed into one
+- `consec_nops`: consecutive NOP (0) instructions will be collapsed into one
+- `unneeded_nops`: unneeded NOP (0) instructions will be removed.
+A NOP is unneeded if the next instructions following memory write doesn't access memory.

 VM Translator
 -------------